gia-w-chai/health_study/README.md

 # Health Outcomes Analysis – Individual Project

 As a junior data analyst, I have been tasked with exploring a health-related dataset and answering a set of statistical questions using Python.
 The focus of this project is to describe the data, visualise key patterns, and perform basic statistical inference.
-This is part 1 out of a 2 part project.

 ---